carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/weighing-fields/README.md

 ## 📄 Description

-Check in a `MOVE` event, with the`movet-ype` declared as `Weighing`, if it has all the mandatory weighing fields declared.
+Check in a MOVE event, with the 'move-type' declared as 'Weighing,' if it has all the mandatory weighing fields declared.

 ## 📂 Implementation